-LMDC launched the Lower Manhattan Communications Outreach Campaign (the Campaign) in June 2003.
-The Campaign was created and directed by in-house staff of LMDC, minimizing the use of outside contractors in order to maximize resources.
-LMDC consulted with businesses, community groups, and trade organizations to formulate the elements of the Campaign and to leverage their collective ability to reach thousands of Lower Manhattan residents, workers, and visitors.
+LMDC will launch the Lower Manhattan Communications Outreach Campaign (the Campaign) in June 2003.
+The Campaign will be created and directed by in-house staff of LMDC, minimizing the use of outside contractors in order to maximize resources.
+LMDC is consulting with businesses, community groups, and trade organizations to formulate the elements of the Campaign and to leverage their collective ability to reach thousands of Lower Manhattan residents, workers, and visitors.
 Elements of the Campaign include: